band/nxcTestVault/adhoc test page.md

 Test: add remove cache directory after build:
 	DONE: this page still returns an empty git log message
 Next test: add new text to this page and then commit and push it
 ASSERT: cache will be clear and this page will show up as the latest Recent-Pages and All-Pages entry
+RESULT: cache is not cleared, so, now what?

+2024-10-06:
+Test: make sure log error repeats